Field Experience: Sites

 Site description: The library is an academic law library housing an extensive legal research collection of more than 625,000 volumes.
 Our broad ranges of services support research, scholarship and learning for all members of the Law School community.
 The field experience is located in the library technical services area and includes a large portfolio of tasks with meaningful projects that impact activities throughout the library and Law School.
 Collaborative work with other departments and library staff is an important part of this site.

 Tasks: Cataloging: Original and copy cataloging.
 Authority record creation and maintenance.
+Holding maintenance and updating.
 Batch record editing and loading.

 Electronic resources management: Acquisitions, description and access, troubleshooting.